Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ### Correlation of Non-Numeric and Numeric Variables
 ![image](https://user-images.githubusercontent.com/115194266/213799950-62e7eb6d-4464-4cc2-bb7a-35ed5e4cfd2f.png)

 To see the correlations between the non-numeric variables and numeric variables, we can convert the object variables into numerized catcodes.
-By doing this, we can see for example if a movies genre is correlated to it's gross profit.
-Now that the object variables are converted, let's create a new map with all the columns to analyze the correlations.
+By doing this, we can see  if a movies genre is correlated to it's gross profit or if directors and IMDB scores are correlated..
+Now that the object variables are converted, let's create a new heat map with all the columns to analyze the correlations.

 ### Heatmap with Non-Numeric and Numeric Variables
 ![image](https://user-images.githubusercontent.com/115194266/213800193-f68c505e-785e-40ff-bf15-7b4eeb60f84c.png)